dru-r/ao3-dbh-analysis/docs/about.md

 ## about me
-This is a little side-project I'm maintaining while I complete my research masters and wait to start a full-time job. <br>
+This is a little side-project I'm maintaining in my spare time. <br>
 <br>
-Formal stuffy background: I come from a psychology background and my research is in the field of computational social science.
-I'm interested in studying online communities; my formal work so far has dealt mainly with social media data.
-Fandom however has always been the closest to me, so here we are.
+Formal stuffy background: I come from a psychology background and I'm interested in applying computational methods to help answer social science problems.
+I'm interested in studying online communities; fandom being the closest to me made it a natural choice for a personal project.
 <br>
 <br>
 Methods-wise, I'm keen on text analysis, network representations/analysis, and statistical analysis in general.
 And of course, useful interactive visualisations - something I'm frankly still bad at, but believe has a lot of value in aiding interpretation.